huggingface/datasets/datasets/ecthr_cases/README.md

 #### Annotation process

-* The original data are available in raw text format at HUDOC database (https://hudoc.echr.coe.int/eng), except the gold rationales.
+* The original documents are available in HTML format at HUDOC database (https://hudoc.echr.coe.int/eng), except the gold rationales.
+The metadata are provided by additional JSON files, produced by REST services.
 * The annotations for the gold rationales are available thanks to Dimitris Tsarapatsanis (Lecturer, York Law School).